Scaling Data-Constrained Language Models: Hyperparameters and Setup

 \section{Hyperparameters and Setup}

-For all training runs we use 1\% of tokens for linear warm-up of the learning rate to a maximum learning rate of 2e-4 that is decayed to 2e-5.
+For all training runs we use 1\% of tokens for linear warm-up of the learning rate to a maximum learning rate of 2e-4 that is decayed to 2e-5 following a cosine schedule.
 We use a batch size of 256 for models with fewer than 2 billion parameters, 512 for models with 2 - 5 billion parameters and 1024 for models with more than 5 billion parameters.
 All models are trained in bfloat16 precision using the Adam optimizer~\cite{kingma2014adam} with $eps=1e-8$, $beta1=0.9$.
 For $beta2$, we found a value of $0.95$ to result in slightly lower final loss and fewer loss spikes than the default value of $0.999$ in implementations such as PyTorch.
-However, except for models with FLOPs budgets of $C=9.3 \times 10^{20}$ and $2.1 \times 10^{21}$, we always use $beta2=0.999$.
+However, except for models with FLOP budgets of $C=9.3 \times 10^{20}$ and $2.1 \times 10^{21}$, we always use $beta2=0.999$.
+We use a dropout rate of $0.1$, a weight decay rate of $0.1$ and clip gradients at $1.0$.
 These hyperparameter choices are largely based on prior work~\cite{hoffmann2022training,touvron2023llama} and performance on test runs.
 As none of our hyperparameter choices is particularly exotic, we expect our setup to generalize to many other setups.
 In \autoref{tab:all_models} we list the model architectures we use.
 They are an extended version of the architectures from \cite{hoffmann2022training}.
 We calculate model parameters following~\cite{narayanan2021efficient}, which includes embedding parameters:

 where $P$ is the final parameter count, $l$ are layers, $h$ is the hidden dimension, $V=50257$ the vocabulary size and $s=2048$ the sequence length.
 We find the parameter counts reported in Chinchilla~\cite{hoffmann2022training} to be significantly different than our calculations, especially at larger scales.
-We report both in \autoref{tab:all_models}, but we use our parameter estimates everywhere in this work.
+Part of this difference comes from their smaller vocabulary size of $V=32000$.
+We report both our and the parameter counts of Chinchilla in \autoref{tab:all_models}, but we use our parameter estimates everywhere in this work.
 Further, we have corrected the number of heads of the 3,530 and 4,084 million parameter models from~\cite{hoffmann2022training} to obey the relationship $d\_model=kv\_size \cdot n\_heads$.